plugdata-team/plugdata/Resources/Documentation/vanilla/phasor~.md

 inlets:
   1st:
   - type: signal
-    description: frequency value in Hz.
+    description: frequency value in Hz
   2nd:
   - type: float
-    description: phase cycle reset (from 0 to 1).
+    description: phase cycle reset (from 0 to 1)
 outlets:
   1st:
   - type: signal
-    description: phase ramp (in the range of 0 to 1).
+    description: phase ramp (in the range of 0 to 1)
 arguments:
   - type: float
     description: initial frequency value in Hz